Fire and rescue services

 Serious crimes, such as treason and murder, can attract the death penalty.

-Check with local authorities before taking photos.
+Check with local authorities before taking photos of official buildings.

 There are strict penalties for possessing unlicensed firearms or unlicensed ammunition, including large fines and mandatory jail sentences for repeat offenders.